L – R: Ben Binder and David Kench

 Soil Health Strategy:

-Our future plans include increasing the use of carbon-based fertiliser, which specifically feeds soil biology.
+The future plan is centred around increasing soil biology.
+This includes increasing the use of carbon-based fertiliser, such as Sewage Cake, AD Compost and muck, as well as using biostimulant products to stubbles and crops- all of which specifically feed this biology.
 This has a multiplicity of benefits.
 Firstly, more biology will aid quicker breakdown of straw residues, a potential issue in scenarios of minimal or no tillage.
-Secondly, Sentry is actively aiming to reduce the carbon footprint of farms, therefore it would give us an opportunity to reduce our inorganic fertiliser inputs.”
+Secondly, we have been successfully reducing our inorganic N inputs through biostimulants without any negative impact to yield.
+Finally, Sentry is actively aiming to reduce the carbon footprint of farms, therefore it would give us an opportunity to reduce our inorganic fertiliser inputs.”

-This year we introduced “Pick Your Own Christmas Tree” days which proved to be a huge success.
-Interacting with the public is hugely important for both us and the Landowners – Sending out a positive message of the work we do to serve our surrounding communities.
+On weekends in December, we run “Pick Your Own Christmas Tree” days which have proven to be a huge success.
+Interacting with the public is hugely important for both us and the landowners – sending out a positive message of the work we do to serve our surrounding communities.

 Future Farm Plans: